florisporro/live-HTML5-graphics/README.md

+This project was started 4 years ago as a way to add simple graphics to livestreams.
+It has since grown into the full-on commercial project [Holographics](https://hologfx.io).

 # HTML5 Graphics dynamic template for broadcast

 This graphics renderer template utilizes a combination of javascript, HTML5 and a NodeJS server to offer the foundations for a dynamic, interactive graphics system for small broadcasts.